eddy1006/DSA_notes/DSA notes.md

    33. <strong>HCF</strong> of two numbers a & b is equal to the <strong><em>minimum value</em></strong> of the equation (ax + by) where both x and y are integers.

    34. The list of all <strong><em>subsequences</em></strong> for the word "apple" would be "a", "ap", "al", "ae", "app", "apl", "ape", "ale", "appl", "appe", "aple", "apple", "p", "pp", "pl", "pe", "ppl", "ppe", "ple", "pple", "l", "le", "e", "" .

+   35. Space complexity of a recursive algorithm :- height of tree (max number of functions in the stack during entire execution).